-Sion "Bill" Carter MD '87, Chair, MCOM Alumni Society Board: Dr. Sion "Bill" Carter, radiologist and Chair of the MCOM Alumni Society Board, participated in a legacy ceremony with his daughter on May 6 at Emory University in Atlanta just prior to her graduation.
-Bethany majored in Philosophy & Religion and minored in Spanish and is a third generation Emory graduate, following in her father and grandfather's footsteps.
+Sion "Bill" Carter MD '87, radiologist and chair of the MCOM Alumni Society Board, participated in a legacy ceremony with his daughter, Bethany, on May 6 at Emory University in Atlanta just prior to her graduation.
+Bethany majored in philosophy & religion and minored in Spanish and is a third generation Emory graduate, following in her father and grandfather's footsteps.

 Brian Derby MD '07 has been awarded board certification by the American Board of Plastic Surgery.
 He is a plastic surgeon at Sarasota Plastic Surgery Center in Sarasota, Florida.
 Read more about Dr. Derby by clicking here and read more about his certification here.

-Rahul Mehra MD, MCOM Alumni Society Board Director: Dr. Rahul Mehra, co-founder, chief executive officer, and chief medical officer of MehraVista Health, LLC, an employee health and wellness management firm and a director on the MCOM Alumni Society Board, was honored at the College of Charleston Alumni Awards Gala.
-The Alumni Awards Gala recognizes alumni "whose accomplishments in their chosen fields have brought honor to the College, showcasing the rolethe College has played in their lives as well as the impact they have had on society."
+Rahul Mehra MD '92, co-founder, chief executive officer and chief medical officer of MehraVista Health, LLC, an employee health and wellness management firm and a director on the MCOM Alumni Society Board, was honored at the College of Charleston Alumni Awards Gala.
+The Alumni Awards Gala recognizes alumni whose accomplishments in their chosen fields have brought honor to the college, showcasing the role the college has played in their lives as well as the impact they have had on society.
 Dr. Mehra, a 1983 graduate, received the Pre-Medical Society's Outstanding Service Award in Medicine.
 Read more about Dr. Mehra's background, involvement in the field and impact on his community on the Alumni Awards Gala website or watch Dr. Mehra's acceptance speech online.